 Students, faculty, and staff must park in designated parking lots at all times, unless otherwise instructed by an official campus email (i.e. construction, a special event).

-Visitor and service vehicle spaces require a specific visitor or service parking pass.
+Visitor and service vehicle spaces require a specific visitor or service parking permit.
 Students, faculty, and staff are not permitted to park in these spaces with regular TCNJ decals.

 Designated handicapped parking spaces are available on campus.
 Only individuals with state issued handicapped parking permits may park in the handicapped parking spaces on campus.
 The Office of Parking Services does not issue handicapped parking permits.
-Students who have handicapped permits will need to be registered with either Disability Support Services or Student Health Services and pay for a TCNJ permit in order to gain access to the handicapped spaces in gated lots.
-Individuals with state issued handicapped permits may park in marked handicapped parking spaces, displaying their handicapped permit, without a TCNJ permit.
+Students who have handicapped permits will need to be registered with either Disability Support Services or Student Health Services and pay for a TCNJ permit in order to gain access to the handicapped spaces in gated parking lots.
+Visitors or guests, with state issued handicapped permits, may park in any marked handicapped parking spaces, displaying their handicapped permit, without a TCNJ permit.

 Students that need special parking accommodations (e.g. closer parking to buildings) due to medical conditions must speak with Disability Support Services in order to get these accommodations approved.
 If the medical condition is temporary (e.g. physical therapy for an injury), please contact Student Health Services for parking arrangements.